 Many non-pretribulationists contend that Matthew 24:31 teaches a posttribulational rapture.
-All agree that this passage teaches Christ's second coming.
-This means that the question revolves around whether Matthew 24:31 (Mark 13:27 its parallel passage) is a reference to the rapture or not.
+All agree that this passage teaches a return of Christ.
+This means that the question revolves around whether Matthew 24:31 and Mark 13:27 are references to the rapture.
 I contend that the rapture is not in view in this passage.
-The text reads as follows: